THE STORY OF A LIFE SPENT IN THE SERVICE OF HUMANITY

 • Bioinformation Hypnosis – clients asked how this technique could help them with specific issues they had in their lives such as depression, fear, and anxiety.

-• Dream-Interpretation to understand one’s inner world.
+• Dream-interpretation to understand one’s inner world.

 A NEW ADVENTURE IN SPAIN